-Food cravings are just one of the symptoms of premenstrual syndrome, also known as PMS.
+Food cravings are one of the very normal symptoms of premenstrual syndrome, also known as PMS.

 Table of contents

 Premenstrual syndrome refers to a wide range of symptoms that some women experience on the days before their period.
 It is not universal and the intensity of the symptoms varies depending on the person, but it is quite widespread.
 Milder symptoms are observed in up to 90% of women who have ovulatory cycles, although most cases are not sufficient cause for a visit to the gynaecologist.